Advice from a Game Animator and CG Spectrum Alumni

 “I've really enjoyed giving Aaron a space to do what he loves while genuinely contributing value to the studio and game,” says Ty.
 “He's really a lovely person, too, probably the most important quality you'd want in anyone you work day-to-day with.
 Working with him is super easy.”

-If you're looking to get start your animation career or level up your current skills CG Spectrum has your back.
-Check out our course offerings and get in touch today!
+If you're looking to start your animation career or level up your current skills CG Spectrum has your back.
+Check out our online animation courses and get in touch today!